xinin/MockIoTopia/README.md

 ```

 #### 1.3.4.
 String
-Parameter type that simulates text strings, similarly to the other cases, we have the random mode, which we modify the output dimension through the Length parameter.
+Parameter type that simulates text strings, similarly to the other cases, we have the `Random` mode, which we modify the output dimension through the `Length` parameter.
-On the other hand, we have the permanent option where we must provide the default value.
+On the other hand, there is the `Permanent` option where a `Default` value must be provided.

 ```
 -